-It is important to note that in order to use the 70 percent rule, you need to work out the after repair value first.
+It is important to note that in order to use the 70 percent rule, you need to work out the after first.
 Think of it as a two-step process.

-- Step 1: Calculate the ARV of the property using comps (similar properties)
+- Step 1: Calculate the ARV of the using comps (similar properties)

-- Step 2: Calculate the maximum purchase price of the property using the 70% rule
+- Step 2: Calculate the maximum of the using the 70% rule

 70% Rule Example